 Most existing designated Employment Areas and Rural Employment Areas are proposed to remain in employment use in line with recommendations in Employment Land Review 2023.
 Exceptions are Kay Metzeler, Brook Street and Marriages Mill, Hoffmans Way as these may no longer be viable for employment and are promoted for residential development in the Preferred Options Local Plan.
 National policy - Policy S6 (Housing and Employment Requirements) and DM4 (Employment Areas and Rural Employment Areas) are updated to reflect changes to the Use Class Order including a new Use Class E(g), formerly Use Class B1.
-Policy S8 (Delivering Economic Growth) introduces a requirement for Employment and Skills Plans for strategic scale proposals to improve local skills and access to employment opportunities.
-The policy is amended to reflect updated the employment growth sectors and to reflect the merger of Writtle University College and Anglia Ruskin University College.
+Policy S8 (Delivering Economic Growth) introduces a requirement for Employment and Skills Plans for strategic scale proposals to improve local skills and access to employment growth sectors and to reflect the merger of Writtle University College and Anglia Ruskin University College.